Knowing when Messiah returns…. Part 1

 The world immediately says that we cannot possibly know when Jesus will return.
 Your average American conservative evangelical immediately offers up the canned answer of their current pulpit pastor.
 Matthew 24:36-38 “But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.
 But as the days of Noah were, so shall also the coming of the Son of man be.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered into the ark”

 This offering makes it appear that Messiah will be like a jack-in-the-box, the music plays and out of nowhere, half a crank on the handle and “POW” there he is!
-This blind side ambush of humanity is the artist license of none other than Satan himself.
+This blind side ambush of humanity is the artistic license of none other than Satan himself.
 It is the perfect partner to the rapture doctrine.
 It gives no incentive to heed the words, let alone study the words, of the Scriptures.
 Cherry picking is not producing fruit, we must find the scriptures that define these scriptures.

 The reference to Noah in particular has me thinking about the complexity and depth of the meaning.
 Noah knew.
 Noah knew that the minute the ark was complete that the rains would begin.
 I am not much on Hollywood, however, I can see where the depiction of Evan Almighty being assisted by the larger animals in moving lumber and supplies to aid his task makes perfect sense.
 Nevertheless as the animals appeared Noah would know the time for the destruction was moving closer to being at hand.
 God had given Noah the vision and the warning of the end of the world as he knew it well in advance along with the instructions for his personal safety.